-The CMTBC Board is the College’s policy-making and governing body.
-The Board receives its authority from the Health Professions Act.
-The Board consists of six RMT members and five publicly-appointed members, all of whom are sworn to uphold the College’s public interest mandate.
-The Board’s oversight responsibilities include ensuring that CMTBC is managed in a way that allows it to meet the objects specified in the Act.
+CMTBC is governed by a Board that receives its authority from the Health Professions Act.
+The Board consists of eight individuals: four elected RMTs and four public appointees, all of whom are sworn to uphold the College’s public interest mandate.
+The Board’s responsibilities include establishing policy, setting strategic goals, and ensuring CMTBC is managed in a way that enables it to carry out the objects specified in the Act.